DARSakthi/DARSakthi.github.io/index.markdown

 For a summary of my current research, see [this page (/research)](https://darsakthi.github.io/research).
 I am broadly interested in topology and how it threads through different areas of algebra, analysis, and arithmetic.
 I am often motivated by objects or questions in mathematical and statistical physics.
 Chern--Simons theories feature heavily in my work as rich objects living in the intersection of these areas.
 I am also interested in probability theory and its applications: I have a secondary research programme devoted to (non-equilibrium) statistical field theory and the properties of spaces of functions.

 My articles (with bibliographic information) can be found on the [arXiv](https://arxiv.org/a/0000-0002-7907-7611.html) or [Google Scholar](https://scholar.google.com/citations?user=mWJtfUUAAAAJ).
 Some of the talks I have given are viewable [here (/talks)](https://darsakthi.github.io/talks).
 Advocacy and press relating to my work can be found [here (/other)](https://darsakthi.github.io/other/).
 I maintain a [blog](https://darsakthi.github.io/blog) about my work, amongst other things.
 I can also be found on [MathOverflow](https://mathoverflow.net/users/370636/dalton-a-r-sakthivadivel) and with ORCiD [0000-0002-7907-7611](https://orcid.org/0000-0002-7907-7611).
-Other useful links: [NYC subway map / Long Island Rail Road branches](https://new.mta.info/maps), [London underground map](https://tfl.gov.uk/maps/track/tube), [UK National Rail service maps](https://www.nationalrail.co.uk/travel-information/maps-of-the-national-rail-network/), [currency conversions](https://www.google.com/finance/quote/USD-GBP).

 _Students_